cbor-wg/cddl/draft-ietf-cbor-cddl.md

 does match this specification:  While the first entry of the group does not match, the second one (the wildcard) does.
-This may be very well desirable (e.g., if a future extension extends the type of "optional-key"), but in many cases isn't.
+This may be very well desirable (e.g., if a future extension is to be allowed to extend the type of "optional-key"), but in many cases isn't.

-In anticipation of a more general potential feature called "cuts", CDDL allows the addition of a cut "^" to the map entry:
+In anticipation of a more general potential feature called "cuts", CDDL allows inserting a cut "^" into the definition of the map entry:

 ~~~~ CDDL
 extensible-map-example = {